myarichuk/myarichuk.github.io/source/_posts/antlr-error-handling.md

 SPACES: [ \u000B\t\r\n] -> channel(HIDDEN);
 ```
 This combined grammar parses character sequence and detects C-style quoted strings.
-Now, let's add a custom error to be thrown if the string is missing a closing quote.
+Now, in order to add custom errors in a declarative way, we will add a custom error to be thrown if the string is missing a closing quote.
 ``` antlr
 grammar TestStrings;